nulib-ds/dsgn-106/1-from-ideas-to-low-fidelity-mockups/1-from-ideas-to-mockups-testing.md

 > ---
 > name: one-five
 > ---
-> Grouped ideas focused on increasing safety for infants who fall asleep in a lounger.
+> *Fig. 5* Grouped ideas focused on increasing safety for infants who fall asleep in a lounger.
 Clockwise from top-left: Transitional devices, Inherently safe devices, Miscellaneous, & App/phone ideas.
 Images courtesy of all teams from 2019 Fall DTC - Section 15.
 > ```

 ## Step 3: Creating & Refining your Exploratory Questions